 - The degree to which they experience positive effect as being greater than negative effect.

-The last two definitions have very clear links to resilience, where the focus is to build protective factors (positives) and mitigate risk factors (negatives) and resilience also links
+The last two definitions have very clear links to resilience, where the focus is to build protective factors (positives) and mitigate risk factors (negatives).

 The biggest focus should be on those things that staff see as being caused by work and that can be influenced by workplace interventions.
 The Health and Safety executive management standards best explain these.
 It is why we use these when running surveys and working with schools.